galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 ## Quality Control

 The first step is to check the quality of the reads and the presence of the Nextera adapters.
 When we perform ATAC-Seq, we can get DNA fragments of about 40 bp if two adjacent Tn5 transposases cut the DNA [Adey et al. 2010](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2010-11-12-r119).
 This can be smaller than the sequencing length so we expect to have Nextera adapters at the end of those reads.
-We can assess the reads with `FastQC`.
-The FastQC web page **Adapter Content** section shows the presence of Nextera Transposase Sequence in the reads.
-We will remove the adapters with Cutadapt.
+We can assess the reads with **FastQC**.

 > ### {% icon hands_on %} Hands-on: Task description
 >